ormorteey/STA-208-Project/README.md

 - Create makefile to download/unzip file on user's local device
     - `eda.ipynb` needs the coronahack dataset to be placed into a `data` directory
-- SVM
-- CNNs
+- Histogram of Oriented Gradient
-    - ResNet
+- Support Vector Machines
-    - Deep Anomaly Detection